korylprince/pyInventory/README.md

 If you are installing over an existing database, but your database metadata got deleted, set migrate=False,fake\_migrate\_all=True to create metadata then remove the fake\_migrate\_all.

-To use Active Directory with allowed groups, currently web2py must be patched.
-Please see http://www.web2pyslices.com/slice/show/1493/active-directory-ldap-with-allowed-groups on how to set that up.
-This issue has been fixed in a new development version of web2py.

 If you have any issues or questions, email the email address below, or open an issue at: https://github.com/korylprince/pyInventory/issues